How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Key Performance Metrics

 Guest-to-client conversion rate: Track the percentage of podcast guests who eventually become clients or partners.
-This metric directly ties your podcast to revenue generation, with successful B2B podcasts achieving a 10% conversion rate on average.
+This metric directly ties your podcast to revenue generation.

 Sales pipeline support: Measure how many deals in your sales pipeline were influenced by podcast engagement.
 Use UTM parameters and CRM integration to track prospect journeys from episode consumption to sales conversations.